XOP/css-codeguide/README.md

     }
 ```

+**Values and Variables - separation of concerns**

-When using variables it is important to pay attention to values that just *do not fit*.
+When using variables it is important to pay attention to values that just _do not fit_.
-Generally it's not a good idea to combine variables with regular units.
+Generally it's a _bad idea_ to combine variables with regular units.

-Please avoid situations like this:
+Avoid situations like this:

 ```scss
 $offset = 10px;